 How Long Do Blades Last

-The first signs of a worn wiper blade is streaks on the windshield.
-Eventually that develops into chatter, and squeaking.
+The first sign of a worn wiper blade is a streak on the windshield.
+Eventually, that develops into chatter and squeaking.

 Wiper Blade Care